Infinite reduced words and the Tits boundary of a Coxeter group: Introduction

 \begin{example} Consider the Coxeter group

-The generators $s_i$ may be viewed as reflections in the sides of a regular right-angled hyperbolic pentagon and the Davis complex $X$ is the induced tessellation of the hyperbolic plane by such pentagons, depicted in Figure \ref{fig:pentagons}.
-In this case, the Tits boundary $\bTX$ is the boundary of the hyperbolic plane, that is, a circle, with the distance between any two points in $\bTX$ being infinite.
+The generators $s_i$ may be viewed as reflections in the sides of a regular right-angled hyperbolic pentagon and the Davis complex $X$ is the induced tessellation of the hyperbolic plane by such pentagons, depicted in Figure~\ref{fig:pentagons}.
+(This figure uses the Poincar\'e disk model of the hyperbolic plane.
+All of the pentagons in the tessellation are isometric, although they appear to become arbitrarily small.)
+In this example, the Tits boundary $\bTX$ is the boundary of the hyperbolic plane, that is, a circle, and the distance between any two points in $\bTX$ is infinite.
 Thus in particular, $\bTX$ has the discrete topology.
 Each wall is a hyperbolic geodesic connecting two distinct boundary points.
-The boundaries of walls are dense in $\bTX$; see \cite[Example 2.7]{Caprace-Lecureux}.
+The boundaries of walls are dense in $\bTX$, by minimality of the action of $W$ on the boundary.
 Furthermore, each point of $\bTX$ is in the boundary of at most one wall.
-For otherwise, we would have two disjoint walls that become arbitrarily close, which is impossible since the geometry of a chamber in $X$ is fixed.
+For otherwise, we would have two disjoint walls that become arbitrarily close, which is impossible since each chamber of $X$ is a regular pentagon with fixed side length.

 Suppose $\ii$ is an infinite reduced word with $\xi = \xi(\ii)$.
 If $\xi$ is in the boundary of the wall $M = M(r)$ then the block $B(\ii)$ consists of two equivalence classes of infinite reduced words, corresponding to the two elements of the finite Coxeter group $W(\xi(\ii)) = \langle r \rangle$.
 One of these equivalence classes consists of infinite reduced words which do not cross $M$ but which ``follow $M$ out to $\xi$", and this equivalence class corresponds to the trivial element of $W(\xi(\ii))$.
 The other equivalence class in the block $B(\ii)$ consists of infinite reduced words which cross $M$ and then immediately ``follow $M$ out to $\xi$".
 If $\xi$ is not in the boundary of any wall, then $B(\ii)$ contains a single equivalence class of infinite reduced words and $W(\xi(\ii))$ is trivial.